Escape to Minnesota's North Shore

 This is Minnesota’s breathing space, to which tourists return like spawning salmon, year after year, or whenever we need to fill our lungs with brisk Lake Superior air.

-We can’t swim in the water — it’s usually about 40 degrees, even in summer — but we can look at the views and walk through the forests, and we do.
+We can’t really swim in the water — it’s usually about 40 degrees, even in summer — but we can look at the views and walk through the forests, and we do.

 The romance of crashing waves and wooded solitude makes the North Shore a favorite honeymoon and anniversary destination, but its popularity is universal.